JimMoyle/YetAnotherWriteLog/README.md

         This is the body of the log line and should contain the information you wish to log.
         .PARAMETER Level

-        One of four logging levels: INFO, WARN, ERROR or DEBUG.
+        One of four logging levels: INFO, WARNING, ERROR or DEBUG.
 This is an optional parameter and defaults to INFO .PARAMETER Path

         The path where you want the log file to be created.
 This is an optional parameter and defaults to "$env:temp\PowershellScript.log"